mabamano/CVPro_Competition_Kit_V2/README.md

 4. When adjusting the angle, stay within a **20-degree** range to the __left and right of the center angle (100 degrees)__, which allows movement between **80** and **120 degrees**.
 Deviating beyond these limits may result in damage to the product.
 5. Handle with care to avoid wire wear.

-### Libraries
+### Libraries to be installed.

 - #include <ESP32Servo.h>
 - #include <NewPing.h>
 - #include <Wire.h>
+- #include <Adafruit_TCS34725.h>
-- #include "Adafruit_TCS34725.h"
+- #include <FastLED.h>

+### Libraries Versions.

+1. Go to Board Manager and type esp32, Select Version 2.0.17
+2. Go to Library Manager and type NewPing, Select Version 1.9.7
+3. Go to Library Manager and type FastLED, Select Version 3.7.0
+4. Go to Library Manager and type ESP32Servo, Select Version 1.2.1
+5. Go to Library Manager and type Adafruit TCS34725, Select Version 1.4.4

 **`Note`**: Consider exploring additional compatible libraries as well.

 # Upload Firmware to the Kit

-To start, upload the `CVPRO-Competition-Firmware` into the competition kit, from the Firmware folder in your `CVPRO-Competition-Kit` repository.
+To start, upload the `CVPRO_Competition_Firmware` into the competition kit, from the Firmware folder in your `CVPRO_Competition_Kit` repository.

 ## How to connect the Phone and CV Pro Competition kit using connecting cable?